Tuo Kayu Jao Mosque

-The mosque is registered on the list of heritages in West Sumatra which is overseen by the Preservation Hall of Ancient Relics.
-The mosque has been restored several times, including the restoration of one of the pillars and replacement of the old palm roof with a new one due to its erosion.
-Even undergoing those restorations, however, the authenticity of the mosque is well-preserved.
+The mosque is registered on the list of heritages in West Sumatra, which is overseen by the Preservation Hall of Ancient Relics.
+The mosque has been restored several times, including the restoration of one of the pillars and the replacement of the old palm roof with a new one due to its erosion.
+Even undergoing those restorations, however, the authenticity of the mosque is well preserved.

 History

 It is not known exactly what year the mosque was actually completed.
 Based on a number of records, the mosque is considered built in 1599, while other records show older dates.
 Apart from these differences, it is known that the construction of the mosque was made following the proliferation of Islam in the Solok region in the 16th century.
 Nagari where the mosque is located has been previously established by the three leaderships of the Minangkabau community.
 According to the local community leaders, there are two people who played a role in the construction of this mosque, namely Angku Musaur and Angku Labai, both of which are buried not far from the mosque.